Blog | Security

 Apart from privacy concerns, deployers of the presented technologies need to consider an effective integration of these systems within their processes.
 In most cases effectiveness does not stem from the technology per se, but from the way technological capabilities are integrated in patrolling and surveillance processes.

 Much as it helps thieves to conduct crimes, modern ICT technologies are also facilitating arrests and convictions.
 The overall balance bends probably towards the side of preventing than encouraging theft.
-With the advent of intelligent technologies (such as advanced analytics and artificial intelligence) crime in the developed world will be certainly reduced.
+With the advent of intelligent technologies (such as advanced analytics and Artificial Intelligence) crime in the developed world will be certainly reduced.
 However, the implications of novel technologies on peoples’ privacy in the long term remains to be seen.
 In this respect, IT companies are provided with a wealth of opportunities for innovating, through developing intelligent and privacy-friendly anti-crime products and services that are useful to law enforcement agencies as well as appealing to citizens.

 Leave a comment